cornelltech/company-projects-matcher/matcher/README.md

 We also must input the project name that corresponds with each ID, so that when we print the final results, we may see the project names and the students' names as well.

 ##Instructions

+1. Decide on the parameters for the problem, and set all values in config.txt.
+How many MBA/MEng students would we like each team to have?
+What scales should our diversity metrics be on?
+How many projects are we allowing students to select from?
+For a complete list of parameters to consider, look at config.txt.

+2. Assign an ID number for each project that students may rank.
+ID numbers must be in [1, number of projects], inclusive.

+3. Create a file (following the format of eighty_students.csv) with project IDs in the first column, and the corresponding project names in the second column.
+The information from this file will be extracted into a dictionary, and at the end of annealing, we will use this information to print the results in human-friendly manner.

+4. Create or obtain data with information on students, their backgrounds, and their project rankings.
+Project rankings are entered in the form of Project ID.
+Make sure that this data follows the format of the example data in eighty_students.csv.
+All project rankings must be valid (described in #3) and students must select num_project_rankings *distinct* project IDs to include in his/her rankings.

+If you are trying to create diverse teams, you can use the exact same file that you would use to match students to projects.
+The diversity algorithm also relies on Project and Student objects, but ignores the student rankings as part of the energy function.
+Each team is assigned to a "project" -- this name is purely for organizational purposes, so that we can group the students easily.

+Note: when number of project rankings changes, so will the exact configuration of the input test file that you will have to input. eighty_students.csv is just a rough model of what the data should look like (with 10 examples, currently).

+5. Run the main files -- for creating teams with the project rankings, run ranked_teams_main.py; for creating diverse teams, run diversity_main.py.